 - The Timeless

-Bio: I am a 3rd year student in college on the U.S.'s East Coast (though originally from Chicago).
+Bio: I am a 4th year student in college on the U.S.'s East Coast (though originally from Chicago).
 I'm a biomedical engineering major, and while science/engineering is great, my true loves are reading and writing (I'm also a total computer science nerd who should probably start a new church called COL, or Church of Linux).
 Feel free to PM me in English, my native language; Chinese, or French (which are not my native languages, but I'm comfortable with them after years of study).
 Things I love that you can probably reference in comments/PMs: wuxia/xianxia novels, anime, manga, popular MMOs, popular console/PC video games, popular English-language tv shows, kdramas, fantasy/science fiction novels, and classic rock.
+I'm currently doing neural network and brain imaging research which is pretty cool; you might see this come into my writing.
+Fun fact is that I wrote chapters 1 through 101 of Apex Predator, my main webfiction, in a text editor (Sublime).